119th United States Open Championship

 Nicklaus.
 Watson.
 Kite.
 Woods.
 McDowell.
 The U.S. Open Championship at Pebble Beach has been the site of signature moments and milestones to mark the game’s rich history.
 Golf fans around the world will once again pilgrimage to the California coastline in 2019 when Pebble Beach hosts its sixth U.S. Open Championship on June 13-16, 2019!

-Experience Pebble Beach Golf Links, the course of the 2010 U.S. Open.
-Check availability online or call Resort Reservations at (800) 654-9300 to book your tee time.
+Experience Pebble Beach Golf Links.
+Check availability online or call Resort Reservations at to book your tee time.

-View photos from the 2010 U.S. Open Championship.
-Or, see even more event highlights with our extensive Facebook photo album.
+View photos from past U.S. Open Championships and more event highlights with our extensive Facebook photo album.